Oil settles lower as U.S. crude output up, China imports down

 The current all-time high for average annual output was 9.637 million bpd in 1970, according to federal energy data.

 The EIA also said crude stocks increased by 2.2 million barrels, shocking the market after analysts polled by Reuters had forecast a 2.9 million-barrel draw and industry group the American Petroleum Institute on Tuesday reported a decline of 1.6 million barrel.
-[API/S]

 China’s October oil imports fell to just 7.3 million bpd from a near record-high of about 9 million bpd in September, according to data from the General Administration of Customs.